ecurry15/CF-Azuki-Dead-in-the-Water/README.md

 **What Happened:**

 On November 19, 2025, at 18:36UTC, Azuki Import/Export Trading Co. was compromised when an attacker accessed an IT admin VM by using stolen RDP credentials.
-A week later, ransom notes were found across every system.
+A week later, the attacker moved laterally to a Linux backup server.
+They stole credentials, deleted backups, and disabled backup services to eliminate recovery options.
+They then deployed ransomware across Windows systems, blocked all recovery mechanisms, encrypted files, and left a ransom note on all systems.

 ---
 ## 🖥️ INCIDENT DETAILS
 ### **Timeline Overview**

-- **First Malicious Activity:** 19 November 2025 18:36:18.503997Z
-- **Last Observed Activity:** 22 November 2025 00:38:47.8327343Z
-- **Total Duration:** 54 hours 2 minutes
+- Attacker laterally moved from `10.1.0.108` to the Linux backup server (`10.1.0.189`) via SSH using the `backup-admin` account.
+- Performed system discovery, enumerated users and scheduled jobs, and accessed stored credentials.
+- Downloaded external tooling, deleted backup archives, and stopped/disabled cron to prevent recovery.
+- Used `PsExec64.exe` to deploy and execute `silentlynx.exe` on Windows systems.
+- Stopped backup and shadow copy services, terminated file-locking processes, deleted shadow copies, limited shadow storage, disabled Windows recovery, and removed the backup catalog.
+- Established persistence via a registry autorun key and a scheduled task.
+- Deleted the NTFS USN journal to hinder forensic investigation.
+- Encrypted files and dropped the ransom note `SILENTLYNX_README.txt`.

 ### **Attack Overview**